 Purpose of the call

-Interested research lead institutions can present their concept notes in English by February 27, 23.59 CET, via the online application form only.
+Concept training proposals in English, Arabic or French must be submitted by February 13, 23.59 CET via the online application form only.
 Please note that it is not possible to save the application as a draft or to make any changes after submitting it.
 At the close of the call, the most recently submitted version of the application will be processed.
-The same organisation cannot submit more than one proposal under this call.

 This call is closed now

-20/12/23 Zoom meeting with the tandems (research/academic lead institutions and the civil society entities) to evaluate the results of the call
+24/07/23 Zoom meeting with the selected organisations to evaluate the results of the first round

 Pre-established lump sum allocations, payment modality and final reporting requirements